wicketstuff/core/jdk-1.7-parent/annotationeventdispatcher-parent/README.md

 The `@OnEvent` annotation takes an optional `stop` property.
 If the `stop` property is true, the event will not propagate to any other event handlers.
 Note that it probably only makes sense to use this with events where the broadcast type is `Broadcast.BUBBLE`.
 By default, this property is false.

+Note that the `stop` property is specified at compile-time.
+In order to more flexibly control the propagation of an event at run-time, an event handler method can return a `Visit` object to specify whether an event should continue propagating or whether the event should not continue propagating deeper into the component hierarchy.

 The `@OnEvent` annotation also takes an optional `types` property.
 The `types` property is an array of classes that is used in conjunction with the `ITypedEvent` interface to provide a means of discriminating the event handler methods to invoke.
 The basic idea is that in order for an event handler to be invoked when the event payload is of type `ITypedEvent` the `types` classes on the event handler must be assignable from the result of the getTypes() method on the event.
 The `AbstractPayloadTypedEvent` and `AbstractClassTypedPayloadEvent` classes are starting points for these types of events.

 Installation